Tantra is formed by combining Tanoti (body) and Trayate (liberation) and means: achieving liberation through the body.

-Tantra Yoga offers an entire philosophy (because Yoga translates as Philosophy) by combining different teachings from the different Schools of Thought (Nyaya, Vaisheshika, Samkhya, Yoga, Mimamsa, and Vedanta).
+Tantra Yoga offers an entire philosophy (because Yoga translates as Philosophy) by combining different teachings from different Schools of Thought (Nyaya, Vaisheshika, Samkhya, Yoga, Mimamsa, and Vedanta).
 When these combinations differed, they gave rise to different traditions.
-One these traditional systems is Non-Dual Shaiva Tantra (NST) philosophy.
+One of these traditional systems is Non-Dual Shaiva Tantra (NST) philosophy.
 In this context, the Shaivism Tattvas offer the most comprehensive exposition of reality.

-And the Mind creates Reality!
+The Mind creates Reality!

 I want to combine tantric practice with the Science of Consciousness, and modern Psychology to provide a system of living.
-In this website, I explain tantric techniques that will awaken our senses and broaden the mechanisms of our intellectual awareness.
+On this website, I explain tantric techniques that will awaken our senses and broaden the mechanisms of our intellectual awareness.
 I'm attempting to explore scientific and neurobiological research into the mind to demonstrate "how we think" and "how we perceive reality."
 Are we different from any advanced Artificial Intelligence (AI)?

 The Vama Marga (Tantric Sex)